ethereum/consensus-specs/specs/altair/beacon-chain.md

 ### Updated penalty values

-This patch updates a few configuration values to move penalty parameters toward their final, maximum security values.
+This patch updates a few configuration values to move penalty parameters closer to their final, maximum security values.

 *Note*: The spec does *not* override previous configuration values but instead creates new values and replaces usage throughout.